What is link building in SEO?

-Let’s get the basic concept behind link building out of the way.
-Intrinsically linked to the now all but defunct PageRank, the practice of link building is based upon the concept that a link pointing from one website to another acts as a vote, an endorsement or a digital doffing of the cap.
+The practice of link building is based upon the concept that a link pointing from one website to another acts as a vote or as an endorsement.
 Hyperlinks create a tangible relationship between websites and Google uses these votes as one of the many factors taken into account when ranking a website.
 For a purely link metric perspective, the more numerous, high authority and relevant links that a website has pointing to it the more likely it is to rank towards the top of Google.
 Obviously there are a couple of hundred more factors that go into ranking a website but links are certainly a major topic for SEO campaigns.

 Link building practices have changed dramatically over the past decade.
 Pre 2012 many businesses engaging in SEO focussed on gaining as many backlinks as possible, regardless of the quality or relevance contributing to a search environment that was heavily tarred by linkspam.
 In early 2012 Google took significant action against this now mainstream world of link spam by releasing their now infamous Penguin Update.
 The algorithmic update focussed on identifying and penalising websites that engaged in link spam, acting as a significant deterrent for those considering black hat link building tactics.